 25 Ohio St. J. On Disp.
 Resol.
 247 (2010).

-Sternlight, Jean R., "The Potential Contribution of ADR to an Integrated Curriculum: Preparing Law Students to Real World Lawyering" (2010).
+Sternlight, Jean R., "The Potential Contribution of ADR to an Integrated Curriculum: Preparing Law Students for Real World Lawyering" (2010).
 Scholarly Works.
-Paper 286.
+286.